Green Bean Casserole is a Thanksgiving staple. However, if you are wanting a new recipe for this side– this one is a MUST see!

 Print Your Green Bean Casserole Recipe Here:

-- • 4 cups Green Beans, trimmed
+- • 4 cups Green Beans, trimmed, cut into 1" bite size pieces

 - • 4 tbsp. butter, divided